What is dwell time? In this blog post, I’m going to provide a clear definition of it, explain why it matters in SEO, and show you how to increase it.

 4. Ensure your pages load quickly

-There’s a lot of research available that shows that if a web page loads slowly, it is more likely to be abandoned, with users returning to search results extremely quickly.
+There’s a lot of research available that shows that if a web page loads slowly, it is much more likely to be abandoned, with users returning to search results very quickly.

 5. Make your content really easy to understand

 If your website’s content is confusing or full of jargon, you’re going to annoy your visitors and have them heading straight for the back button on their browser.

 - use headings to separate out key topics and concepts

 - use short paragraphs.

 Similarly, you should avoid creating a poor user experience: pop ups, slow-loading images and intrusive ads on a piece of content can lead to readers making a swift exit from your site.